jamestattersall/Proton2Mssql/readme.md

 The settings interface will be shown anyway if there are missing or invalid settings in appsettings.json.

 The proton database consists of several files all with the file extension .dbs and located in the same directory on the Proton unix server.
-These files should be copied onto a Windows server, accessible to this app or onto the same machine as the app..
+These files should be copied into the same direcory on a Windows server, accessible to this app or, ideally,  onto the same machine as the app..
 The files include base.dbs, entity.dbs, data.dbs, item.dbs. dict.dbs, code.dbs, screen.dbs, scrtext.dbs, index.dbs, indexdef.dbs, trgroup.dbs.
+.

 The app presents a console with options to set the settings required to create the SQL connection string and the path to the Proton .dbs files.
 The settings are stored in the application root/appsettings.json.
 Integrated security is used for SQL connection to avoid storing passwords in the app.

 When the settings have been entered, the option load/update metadata creates the SQL database and populates the SQL tables with the metadata required to interpret the proton data.
 This metadata includes screen layouts, field names, captions, menu structures, encrypted passwords etc.

-When the metadata has been loaded, the option to load/import data will copy all of the data held on Proton into the SQL tabloes.
+When the metadata has been loaded, the option to load/import data will copy all of the data held on Proton into the SQL tables.
 This data includes, free text, associated entities (e.g. GPs, staff, dialysers, locations etc) as well as all patient data.

 # SQL data structure